Cmastris/ecommerce-pern-app/README.md

 In particular, I now have significantly more experience with:

-* Database design, table creation, and querying
+* Database design and documentation
+* API design and documentation
 * Local and third-party authentication, using Passport.js and Express session configuration
 * Checkout/payment functionality using Stripe and a lot of SQL
-* Database & API documentation

-### Is this project in active development?
-I'm not currently working on further improvements/features.
+* Data loading using React Router v6